jaspervdj/profiteur/README.md

     ./your-program +RTS -p -RTS
     profiteur your-program.prof

+Open the output, `your-program.prof.html`, in a web browser.

 See also [example/Makefile](example/Makefile).

 A tree browser and a tree map are available to browse the profile.